League for Socialist Action (Canada): League for Socialist Action

+Factional disputes and split

-In the early 1970s, the United Secretariat of the Fourth International (USFI, which was the result of a 1963 reconciliation between the ISFI and the ICFI) was riven by an international faction fight.
-The majority and leadership supported the USFI faction associated with the Socialist Workers Party (United States).
+In the early 1970s, the United Secretariat of the Fourth International (USFI), formed by the 1963 reunification of major currents in the Fourth International, was divided by an international factional dispute.
+The majority of the LSA leadership supported the USFI current associated with the Socialist Workers Party (United States).

-Supporters of Ernest Mandel, many of whom were active in the student movement, coalesced at the 1973 convention of the LSA as the Revolutionary Communist Tendency, a minority tendency that ultimately left the LSA to join the Revolutionary Marxist Group which supported Mandel internationally.
-Amongst its leadership, Alain Beiner, Ruth Bullock, Al Cappe, Joan Newbigging, John Riddell, Ernie Tate and Art Young were signatories of the 1973 Declaration of the Leninist Trotskyist Tendency, supporting the SWP position in the USFI.
-In 1976, Bullock, Riddell, Tate and Young, as well as Dowson (no longer a member of the LSA at this point) were among the signatories of a document, "The Verdict", supporting the SWP leadership against allegations made by Gerry Healey.
+Supporters of Ernest Mandel, many of them active in the student movement, organized at the LSA's 1973 convention as the Revolutionary Communist Tendency.
+The tendency later left the LSA and joined the Revolutionary Marxist Group, which supported Mandel's current internationally.

+Among the LSA leadership, Alain Beiner, Ruth Bullock, Al Cappe, Joan Newbigging, John Riddell, Ernie Tate and Art Young were signatories of the 1973 "Declaration of the Leninist Trotskyist Tendency", which supported the SWP-aligned position in the USFI.
+In 1976, Bullock, Riddell, Tate and Young, as well as Dowson, who was no longer a member of the LSA, were among the signatories of "The Verdict", a document supporting the SWP leadership against allegations made by Gerry Healy.

-Dowson and his supporters, meanwhile, found themselves reduced to a minority within the LSA due to criticism of Dowson's sympathy with Canadian economic nationalism.
-They left the LSA in 1974 to form the "Socialist League" which became known as the "Forward Group" after the name of its publication.
+Dowson and his supporters were meanwhile reduced to a minority within the LSA.
+Their opponents criticized Dowson's sympathy with Canadian economic nationalism and the left-nationalist politics associated with the Waffle.
+Dowson's group left the LSA in 1974 and formed the Socialist League, which became known as the Forward Group after its newspaper Forward.

+Fusion into the Revolutionary Workers League

-In 1977, supporters of the Revolutionary Marxist Group and a separate Quebec organization, the Groupe Marxiste Revolutionnaire, united with the League for Socialist Action and the Ligue Socialiste Ouvrière to form the Revolutionary Workers League/Ligue Ouvrière Révolutionnaire which became the new Canadian section of the USFI.
+In 1977, the League for Socialist Action/Ligue Socialiste Ouvrière fused with the Revolutionary Marxist Group, the Quebec-based Groupe Marxiste Révolutionnaire and the Young Socialists/Ligue des Jeunes Socialistes to form the Revolutionary Workers League/Ligue Ouvrière Révolutionnaire.
+Riddell describes the LSA/LSO as the historic Canadian section of the Fourth International and says the four groups together had close to 500 members and supporters at the time of the fusion.
+The new RWL/LOR became the Canadian section of the USFI.

-Also in 1977, the League for Socialist Action ran Therese Faubert, one of the first two known LGBT candidates in Canadian history to run in a provincial election, as its candidate in Brampton for the 1977 Ontario provincial election.

-A feature-length documentary film, Let's Rent a Train!: Life in the Toronto Branch of the League for Socialist Action, 1961 – 1977 recalls Canadian socialist activism of the 1960s and 1970s and deals extensively with the antiwar and reproductive rights movements.
+Electoral and social-movement activity

+The LSA and its predecessors periodically ran candidates in municipal, provincial and federal elections.
+Ross Dowson's post-war mayoral campaigns in Toronto were among the best-known examples of Trotskyist electoral activity in Canada.

+In 1977, the LSA ran Therese Faubert as its candidate in Brampton in the 1977 Ontario general election.
+The Body Politic described Faubert and New Democratic Party candidate Frank Lowery as among the first known openly gay candidates in a Canadian provincial election.
+The Canadian Lesbian and Gay Archives' periodical index lists the article "Gays Gain Despite Tory Triumph" in issue 35 of The Body Politic.

+The LSA was also active in the anti-war movement, women's liberation and abortion-rights campaigns.